marcopeocchi/yt-dlp-web-ui/README.md

 # yt-dlp Web UI

 A not so terrible web ui for yt-dlp.

+High performance extendeable web ui and RPC server for yt-dlp with low impact on resources.

-Created for the only purpose of *fetching* videos from my server/nas.
+Created for the only purpose of *fetching* videos from my server/nas and monitor upcoming livestreams.

 **Docker images are available on [Docker Hub](https://hub.docker.com/r/marcobaobao/yt-dlp-webui) or [ghcr.io](https://github.com/marcopeocchi/yt-dlp-web-ui/pkgs/container/yt-dlp-web-ui)**.